-- Davis-Bacon Wage Requirements: The Davis Bacon and Related Acts (DBRA) requires all contractors and subcontractors performing work on federal construction contracts or federally assisted contracts of more than two thousand dollars (\$2,000), to pay their laborers and mechanics no less than the prevailing wage and fringe benefits for corresponding classes of laborers and mechanics employed on similar projects in the area.
-The prevailing wage rates and fringe benefits are determined by the Secretary of the U.S. Department of Labor, for inclusion in covered contracts. - Department of Housing and Urban Development (HUD): Federal Department through which CDBG, CDBG-DR, and CDBG-MIT Program funds are distributed to Recipients. - Duplication of Benefits (DOB): Financial assistance available to or received from another source provided for the same purpose for which the CDBG-MIT award is provided. - Environmental Review: Refers to the process of reviewing potential environmental impacts of a project to determine whether it meets federal, state, and local environmental standards.
-The Program will keep a permanent set of files containing all documentation pertaining to the environmental review, compliance procedures conducted, and environmental clearance documents will be kept by the Program. - Investment Portfolio for Growth-Mitigation Strategic Council (IPGMSC or Strategic Council): Independent committee council composed of key Executive Branch leaders designated by Executive Order No. 2023-004.4 various experts of the transaction fiscal, infrastructure, and economic development of the executive branch of the Government of Puerto Rico and chaired by the Secretary of the PRDOH to perform application review within program timelines ensuring prompt decision-making and fulfillment of IPGM strategy and objectives.
-The Strategic Council ensures prompt decision-making and fulfillment of IPGM objectives in the project selection process.
-The Strategic Council is composed of the following members:
+- Davis-Bacon Wage Requirements: The Davis Bacon and Related Acts (DBRA) requires all contractors and subcontractors performing work on federal construction contracts or federally assisted contracts of more than two thousand dollars (\$2,000) to pay their laborers and mechanics no less than the prevailing wage and fringe benefits for corresponding classes of laborers and mechanics employed on similar projects in the area.
+The prevailing wage rates and fringe benefits are determined by the Secretary of the U.S. Department of Labor, for inclusion in covered contracts. - Department of Housing and Urban Development (HUD): The federal department through which CDBG, CDBG-DR, and CDBG-MIT Program funds are distributed to recipients. - Duplication of Benefits (DOB): Financial assistance available to or received from another source provided for the same purpose for which the CDBG-MIT award is provided. - Environmental Review: Refers to the process of reviewing potential environmental impacts of a project to determine whether it meets federal, state, and local environmental standards.
+The Program will keep a permanent set of files containing all documentation pertaining to the environmental review, compliance procedures conducted, and environmental clearance documents. - Environmental Review Record (ERR): Refers to an environmental record that contains the description of all activities that are part of the project and an evaluation of the effects of the project on the human environment and vice versa.
+This record should be made available for public review. - Investment Portfolio for Growth Mitigation Strategic Council (IPGMSC or Strategic Council): Independent council composed of key Executive Branch leaders designated by Executive Order No. 2023-004.6 The Strategic Council ensures prompt decision-making and fulfillment of IPGM objectives in the project selection process.
+The Strategic Council is composed of the following members: - Secretary of PRDOH, as President; - Director of the Office of Management and Budget of Puerto Rico (OGP, for its Spanish acronym), as Vice President;

-6 See, Executive Order No. 2023-004, To create a strategic council for the evaluation and adjudication of the projects presented before the Economic Development Investment Portfolio for Growth - Lifeline Mitigation Program, of the CDBG-MIT Program, attached to the Department of Housing of Puerto Rico (March 21, 2023), https://docs.pr.gov/files/Estado/OrdenesEjecutivas/2023/OE-2023-004.pdf.
+&lt;sup>6 See, Executive Order No. 2023-004, To create a strategic council for the evaluation and adjudication of the projects presented before the Economic Development Investment Portfolio for Growth - Lifeline Mitigation Program, of the CDBG-MIT Program, attached to the Department of Housing of Puerto Rico (March 21, 2023), https://docs.pr.gov/files/Estado/OrdenesEjecutivas/2023/OE-2023-004.pdf.